CANDLE Syndrome

 • Recurrent or even daily fevers.

-• Skin lesions, particularly around the eyes.
+• Skin lesions, notably around the eyes.

 • Muscle wasting.